Multilingual content in Episerver

 Exporting and importing content for translation

-There’s no exporting/importing feature specifically designed for website localization shipped with EPiServer, but there’s a module developed by one of their engineers that will facilitate this task.
-With that said, using EPiServer API it’s quite simple to implement this yourself.
-Here at GPI we have created a piece of software (“connector”) that implements these features and connects to our Globalization Project Management Suite® (GPMS), which enables a seamless connection to managing the localization process for a website.
+There’s no exporting/importing feature specifically designed for website localization shipped with Episerver, but there’s a module developed by one of their engineers that will facilitate this task.
+With that said, using Episerver API it’s quite simple to implement this yourself.
+Here at GPI, we have created a piece of software (“connector”) that implements these features and connects to our Globalization Project Management Suite® (GPMS), which enables a seamless connection to manage the localization process for a website.

 Exporting content for translation